-- (b) Amounts are net of discounts and deferred financing costs, where applicable. - (c) As further discussed in the above description of the UPCB SPE Notes, the amounts borrowed by UPC Financing Partnership outstanding under UPC Facilities AK, AL and AQ are eliminated in Liberty Global's consolidated financial statements. - (d) UPC Facility AM has a fee on unused commitments of 1.1% per year.
+(b) Amounts are net of discounts and deferred financing costs, where applicable.

+(c) As further discussed in the above description of the UPCB SPE Notes, the amounts borrowed by UPC Financing Partnership outstanding under UPC Facilities AK, AL and AQ are eliminated in Liberty Global's consolidated financial statements.